khaled-hamam/design-patterns-explained/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/khaled-hamam/design-patterns-explained/checks?label=checks)](https://github.com/khaled-hamam/design-patterns-explained/actions)
 [![GitHub](https://img.shields.io/github/license/khaled-hamam/design-patterns-explained)](https://github.com/khaled-hamam/design-patterns-explained/blob/master/LICENSE)

-This is intended to be a collection of most of the well-known design patterns, with explanation, examples, illustrations, and everything you need to learn and understand design patterns.
+This is intended to be a collection of most of the well-known design patterns, with explanation, examples, illustrations, and everything you need to learn and understand design patterns without the trivial examples usually found while explaining the patterns.

 ## Introduction

-Design patterns are gaining more popularity each day, but the problem is that they are often misused, either by putting them outside of their intended context, or by putting them in the right position, with the correct usage, but before the problem is frequent or big enough to deserve implementing a known design pattern which will often end by you over-engineering the code base abd increasing its complexity.
+Design patterns are gaining more popularity each day, but the problem is that they are often misused, either by putting them outside of their intended context, or by putting them in the right position, with the correct usage, but before the problem is frequent or big enough to deserve implementing a known design pattern which will often end by you over-engineering the code base and increasing its complexity.

 One of the causes that will result in misusing the patterns is that most of the examples found online to learn patterns are often very simple and trivial, that you won't be able to understand when to use the pattern or why it existed in the first place.

-In this collection of patterns I'll try as possible to stay away of any ducks and pizzas examples, and writing a real cases, while explaining when to use the pattern, and what problems implementing the pattern will introduce.
+In this collection of patterns I'll try as possible to stay away of any ducks and pizzas examples, and write real cases while explaining when to use the pattern, and what problems implementing the pattern will introduce.

 ## Consuming the Content